anas-chtourou/evoli/README.md

 ## Tool constraint

-You are *incite to use whatever tool* it seems to you necessary to resolve this technical test.
+You are *invited to use whatever tool* it seems necessary to resolve this technical test.
 We'll *focus* on the solutions that you'll bring to resolve this technical test.

 ## Duration of this test

-The test has been designed to last for about 2~3 days.
+The test has been designed to last for about 2 ~ 3 days.

 ## Questions